 |Women do not get enough sleep

-A new report says sleep deprivation is not good for us.
-It can cause long-term health issues and even death.
-It also says women are more likely to have problems sleeping than men.
-Researchers questioned 4,100 British adults in the 'Reclaim Your Sleep' survey.
-This is from a group called the Sleep Apnoea Trust Association.
-Apnoea is when someone's breathing stops for a short time while he or she is asleep.
-Almost half of the women questioned said they did not sleep enough.
-This compared to 36 per cent of men.
-Women were also more likely than men to wake up during the night.
+It will come as no surprise to know that a lack of sleep isn't good for us.
+A new report suggests sleep deprivation can result in long-term health issues and even death.
+It also says that women are more likely to experience difficulties sleeping than men.
+The report is based on a survey of 4,100 British adults and is called 'Reclaim Your Sleep'.
+It is from a British group called the Sleep Apnoea Trust Association.
+Apnoea is the temporary cessation of breathing, especially during sleep.
+Almost half of the women surveyed (43 per cent) said they did not get enough sleep.
+This compared to 36 per cent of men who said they did not sleep well.
+Women were also more prone than men to waking up during the night.

-Health experts have warned that feeling exhausted due to a lack of sleep could be a sign of a serious medical problem.
-Many women are unaware of the dangers.
-Only a quarter see a doctor about sleeplessness.
-Sleep expert Dr John Stradling said: "Often women think that feeling exhausted is just part of modern life when in fact it could be something more serious."
-He added that this, "leaves women at risk of reduced quality of life and serious health conditions".
-In more severe cases, when left untreated, conditions like sleep apnoea can cause heart attacks and strokes.
+Health experts have warned that feeling exhausted due to a lack of sleep could be a sign of a serious underlying medical condition.
+However, many women are unaware of the dangers, with only a quarter seeing a doctor about sleeplessness.
+Professor John Stradling of Oxford University said: "Often women think that feeling exhausted is just part of modern life when in fact it could be something more serious."
+He added that not treating sleep deficiency, "leaves women at risk of reduced quality of life and serious health conditions".
+In more severe cases, when left untreated, conditions like sleep apnoea can kill people because it can bring on heart attacks and strokes.